What Japanese fermentation is and why it matters in the kitchen

 Think less in terms of lab theory and more in terms of kitchen outcomes: sweetness from starch conversion, savoriness from protein breakdown, stability from salt, and better results from consistent temperature and cleaner handling.

-What koji is
+What koji is and why it drives Japanese fermentation

 Koji is one of the core ingredients that makes this entire cluster coherent.
 It usually refers to grain inoculated with Aspergillus oryzae, most often rice koji but also barley koji or soybean koji depending on the ferment.
 Its importance comes from the enzymes it develops, which help break down starches and proteins into sugars, amino acids, and the flavor precursors that drive many Japanese ferments.